Connect with us

 Britam managers reckon that shopping centres build to cater for neighbourhoods are likely to yield better revenue than those designed as destination centres.

-On its part, Broll notes that investors are gradually taking a county based approach to “developing retail centres with the intention of tapping into the county based income” as well as the benefits of devolution.
+On its part, Broll notes that investors are taking a county-based approach to “developing retail centres to tap into the county-based income” as well as the benefits of devolution.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.